ayoskovich/personalSite/content/authors/admin/_index.md

 - Visitors
 ---

-I plan to graduate in April of 2020 and have have developed both theoretical and practical skills during my time as an undergraduate student.
+&emsp; I plan to graduate in April of 2020 and have have developed both theoretical and practical skills during my time as an undergraduate student.
 When consulting in an analytics context, I strive to be an effective thought partner to deliver relevant and actionable insights.